 Locally, most of our streams would be considered headwater streams.
 The main stem of the Truckee River would even be considered a headwater stream according to how streams are classified, but has many of the characteristics of a mid-reach stream.
-In the tributary streams, we should see communities that have large percentages of both shredders and collectors, with small numbers of scrapers and predators.
+In the tributary streams, we should see communities that have large percentage of shredders, with smaller numbers of collectors, filterers, scrapers, and predators.